lkcozy/code-notes/notes/communication/writing/writing_management.md

 - How will you know if you’re making progress?
 - What’s `driving` leaders’ `concerns`?
 - `What’s behind their push` to return?
+- What’s one thing I could do today to bring me closer to my goal?
+- What’s the next step based on the information I have right now?